BCDigSchol/missionary-grammars/app/views/pages/bibliography.html.md

   opportunities. *Historiographia Linguistica* 39.185–242.
 * Zwartjes, Otto et al. ed.
 2014.
 Missionary linguistics V: Translation theories and practices.
 Amsterdam &
   Philadelphia: Benjamins.

+### How to cite

+If you are citing the project, please use the following:

+<cite style="margin-left: 1em">Language, mission, and Africa</cite>.
+CC-BY-NC \[http://<%= request.domain %>].

+If you are citing one of the texts, please use the following as a guide:

+<span style="margin-left: 1em;display:block">Visseq, Alexandre.
+1889. <cite>Dictionnaire Fiot-Français</cite>.
+Paris: Maison-mère. http://grammars.lutralib.org/texts/2/read.
+Accessed on 2016 March 22.</span>